amit-jha99/devTinder/homework.md

 - Why do we need index in DB?
 - What is the advantages and disadvantages of creating?

+-
-- Write code wtih proper validations for POST /request/review/:status/:requestId
+- Write code with proper validations for POST /user/request/review/:status/:requestId
+- Throught process GET vs POST
+- Read about ref and populate
+- write code for GET /user/reqeust/received with all the checks.